Contact Information

 Biography

-Dr. Bailey received his Master's degree from Yale University and Ph.D. in Theological Ethics from Boston College.
-The focus of his teaching and research is in the area of social ethics.
-His publications have addressed a range of moral questions including: economic justice, just war theory, health care ethics, the common good, employee unions, and poverty.
-His most recent book, published by the University Notre Dame Press, is called Rethinking Poverty: Income, Assets, and the Catholic Social Justice Tradition
+Dr. Bailey received his B.A. in biology, religion, philosophy, and English at William Jewell College, his master’s degree from the Divinity School at Yale University, and his Ph.D. in Theological Ethics from Boston College.
+The focus of his teaching and research is on social ethics.
+His publications have addressed a range of moral questions, including economic justice, just war theory, health care ethics, the common good, employee unions, and poverty.

-Dr. Bailey has presented papers at national and international academic conferences, including the annual meetings of the American Academy of Religion, the Society of Christian Ethics, College Theology Society, Catholic Theological Society of America, and the Catholic Ethics in the World Church Conference.
-He has been invited to speak in a variety of contexts including, most recently, the William H. Furr Dialogue on Religion Series at the University of Mississippi in Oxford Mississippi, the Bishop Donald Trautman Lecture in Catholic Theology at Gannon University in Erie, PA, and the keynote address at the Inaugural Symposium on Markets and Catholic Social Thought at Georgetown University in Washington, DC.
+Dr. Bailey has presented papers at national and international academic conferences, including the annual meetings of the American Academy of Religion, the Society of Christian Ethics, the College Theology Society, the Catholic Theological Society of America, and the Catholic Ethics in the World Church Conference.
+He has been invited to speak in a variety of contexts, including, most recently, the William H. Furr Dialogue on Religion Series at the University of Mississippi in Oxford, Mississippi, the Bishop Donald Trautman Lecture in Catholic Theology at Gannon University in Erie, PA, and the keynote address at the Inaugural Symposium on Markets and Catholic Social Thought at Georgetown University in Washington, DC.

-Dr. Bailey is on the Editorial Board of Religious Studies Review, serves as the convener of the "Ethics and Political Economy Interest Group" of the Society of Christian Ethics, and currently serves as an Officer and Executive Committee member in Duquesne's Faculty Senate.
+Dr. Bailey is Chair of the Theology Department at Duquesne, sits on the Editorial Board of Religious Studies Review, serves as the convener of the Ethics and Political Economy Interest Group of the Society of Christian Ethics, sits on the Advisory Board Member of Simon Silverman Phenomenology Center, is member of Duquesne University’s McAnulty College Council, and advisory board member of Duquesne University’s Consortium for Interreligious Dialogue.

 Education